Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 "use me, not any previous version";
-but then branches are subject to filtering at the levels of various modules and their supermodules: a module that doesn't pass its test doesn't get promoted to the certified branch;
+but then branches are subject to filtering at the levels of various modules and their supermodules: a module that doesn’t pass its test doesn’t get promoted to the certified branch;
 if a module does pass its tests, then supermodules containing that module can in turn be tested and hopefully certified, etc.
 Now note that, to solve the DLL hell, modules present in several supermodules